Payment by Text: How It Works and Why You Should Offer It

-How does payment by text work?
+How does text-to-pay work?

-It’s much more seamless and quicker for consumers to use the same platform to learn about a product, check the price, and pay, instead of navigating numerous screens.
-Some of the main ways to use SMS for collecting payments are outlined below.
+It's much more seamless and quicker for consumers to use the same platform to learn about a product, check the price, and pay through rather than juggling multiple devices or navigating through numerous screens.

 SMS can be used as a standalone payment method where the customer sends a simple text response to confirm payment.
 For example: